 Sun block, lip salve, insect repellant, talcum powder and malaria pills (consult your doctor).

-We recommend that you wear your riding clothes and boots on the plane to Maun and bring your hat and washbag as handluggage as luggage sometimes gets delayed.
-They can lend you half chaps – long leather boots are impractical.
-They do not have riding hats to lend to riders so you must bring your own.
+We recommend that you wear your riding clothes and boots on the plane to Maun and bring your hat and washbag as hand luggage as luggage sometimes gets delayed.
+We can lend you half chaps – long leather boots are impractical.
+Riding hats cannot be supplied so you must take your own.

 Saddlebags and water bottles are provided.